hdShang/arxiv-daily/docs/cs-RO/2025-05-02/papers/250501083v1-dexflow-a-unified-approach-for-dexterous-hand-pose-retargeting-and-i.md

 ---
 layout: default
-title: DexFlow: A Unified Approach for Dexterous Hand Pose Retargeting and Interaction
+title: "DexFlow: A Unified Approach for Dexterous Hand Pose Retargeting and Interaction"
 ---

 # DexFlow: A Unified Approach for Dexterous Hand Pose Retargeting and Interaction